 Year 6 Long Term Overview 2025-26

-This term, our P.E. lessons will be on Tuesday and Thursday afternoons.
-The children will begin the half term with yoga sessions before moving on to gymnastics.
-Each child will need their P.E. kit in school for every session and will need a pair of P.E. shoes as part of their kit.
+This term, our P.E. lessons will be on Tuesday and Friday afternoons.
+The children will begin the half term with rounders sessions before moving on learning cricket skills.
+Each child will need their P.E. kit in school for every session and will need a pair of PE shoes as part of their kit.
+As the weather improves, we will be going outside as often as possible for our PE lessons, so you may wish to add a sweatshirt/tracksuit top to your child’s P.E. kit for these lessons.

 Literacy

-In Maths, we will be following White Rose Maths.
-The children will be calculating ratio before moving onto algebra.
+In maths lessons, we will be following White Rose maths.
+The class will be working on improving their knowledge of shape, including calculating angles in a range of shapes and looking at the properties of circles.
 A quick recall of times tables will really help with our maths topics this term.
-In class, we are working hard on this and recommend that children practise at home using TT Rockstars.
+In class we are working hard on this and recommend that children practise at home using TT Rockstars.
 Children on the top 5 leaderboard each Friday will earn money for their class bank account.

 Science